BestTimesToVisit.com Logo

 food

-Savor fresh, locally sourced seafood and regional specialties in the historic dining room of the Lake Quinault Lodge, with stunning views of the lake.
-Indulge in wild-caught salmon or Dungeness crab, paired with a Washington wine, for an authentic taste of the Olympic Peninsula.
+Savor fresh, locally sourced seafood and regional specialties in the grand dining room of the historic Lake Quinault Lodge.
+Enjoy views of the serene lake while indulging in dishes that highlight the bounty of the Olympic Peninsula.

 shopping